dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 - #### Step 9: NNS DAO accepts or rejects the proposal

-  This is the **last of three** NNS proposals that need to successfully pass for the process to continue.
+  This is the **last of three** proposals that need to successfully pass for the process to continue.

   :::info
   Once this NNS proposal passes, the rest of the process should complete.